Overview of direct loans (student loans) and how to apply for 2020–2021, which goes from fall 2020–summer 2021

 To apply for a loan, you must complete the following steps:

-Your financial aid can take a minimum of 2–4 weeks to process and can be longer during peak times of the year.
+Your financial aid can take a minimum of two–four weeks to process and can be longer during peak times of the year.
 If the Financial Aid Office needs additional documentation to process your financial aid, the process could take longer.
-Loan applications can take an additional 2–4 weeks to process.
-The entire loan application process can take around 4–8 weeks to process.
+Loan applications can take an additional two–four weeks to process.
+The entire loan application process can take around four–eight weeks to process.

 How Loans Are Disbursed

-All Federal Direct Student Loans will be awarded in two disbursements per semester.
+All Federal Direct Student Loans will be awarded in multiple disbursements per semester.
 Direct Loans are disbursed after your attendance is recorded in at least six credit hours.
-If you're actively taking at least six credit hours, you'll be eligible to receive the full amount of your loans for that semester; however, the loan will still be disbursed in two separate disbursements per semester.
-As with other types of financial aid, Direct Loans are disbursed through BankMobile.
+If you're actively taking at least six credit hours, you'll be eligible to receive the full amount of your loans for that semester; however, the loan will still be disbursed in multiple separate disbursements per semester.
+As with other types of financial aid, Direct Loans are disbursed through the preference you set up with BankMobile.

 Subsidized Direct Loans